kubauth/kubauth-doc/docs/30-user-guide/190-identity-merging.md

 ucrd       passwordChecked   -     John DOE   [devs,ops]   {"accessProfile":"p24x7","office":"208G"}   [johnd@mycompany.com]
 ```

 This time, the login is successful.
-This because `john` does not exists on the LDAP side, So the authentication by the `ucrd` provider is effective.
+This is because `john` does not exist in LDAP, so authentication by the `ucrd` provider is effective.

-In other words, with the configuration, an administrator which have access to a Kubernetes cluster resource but no access to a central
-LDAP server will be able to create local users, but will be unable to change a global user password.
+In other words, with this configuration, an administrator who has access to Kubernetes cluster resources but no access to the central LDAP server will be able to create local users, but will be unable to change a global user's password.

-## ID Provider configuration
+## Identity Provider Configuration

-### Provider properties
+### Provider Properties

-As stated above, provider's order is important.
-But there is also a way to control which kind of information each provider will add to the user profile.
+As stated above, provider order is important.
+However, you can also control what type of information each provider contributes to the user profile.

-Here is an extract of the values file of the Helm chart, which, by default, configure a single `ucrd` provider with default values:
+Here is an extract from the Helm chart values file, which by default configures a single `ucrd` provider with default values:

 ???+ abstract "values.yaml"